 My interest in photography began seven years ago when I got my first DSLR camera.
 It was a Nikon D90 which I got as a gift from my lovely father.
 I’m a very lucky girl.
 It was an amazing gift but the only condition was that I had to take 200 different images every month.
 We are still laughing that I only have the blog because I have to shoot 200 pictures every month.

 My first images were very bad so you can definitely say that there has been progress!
 I’m usually not good with technology.
-At the beginning I was excited but soon realized that I’m not able to shoot any images that are amazing.
-It’s no wonder why, when I almost always shot using the auto mode and wasn’t really eager to learn more about camera technicalities.
+At the beginning, I was excited but soon realized that I’m not able to shoot any images that are amazing.
+It’s no wonder why when I almost always shot using the auto mode and wasn’t really eager to learn more about camera technicalities.
 So, for some time I sent my father the 200 images a month that we agreed on, but after a little while, the camera sat in my room unused for many years.

-In one month I rented out my apartment, took a gap year from the programme and I was on the plane to Australia only with my hand luggage and the D90.
+In one month I rented out my apartment, took a gap year from the program and I was on the plane to Australia only with my hand luggage and the D90.
 I thought that if I’m not going to go now, then I will never go.
 So I went just to explore Australia and Asia.
 I worked in a vineyard and later in a kitchen as a chef in the beautiful Kimberley region for some time.
 It was one of the best experiences of my life.
 I had a chance to explore an amazing country and learn more about photography.

 Beetroot is one of the best ingredients you can find with affordable prices ?
 The benefits for this amazing vegetable are endless!
 If you don’t like it, then hide it into your hummus ? and then try to say no to this color power ?
 Do you like beetroot? ? – – – #beetroothummus #beetrootpower #beetroot #foodshare #foodlovers #veganeats #paleolifestyle #paleolife #paleoliving #paleorecipes #buzzfeast #foodstyling #fitnessfood #foodoftheday #rawvegan #healthymeal #healthytreat #healthyfoodshare #foodoftheday #foodforfoodies #beautifulcuisines # #igfoodie #healthylauracom

 When I was in Kimberly (Western Australia) which is one of the most remote areas in Australia, I saw the best night skies that I have ever seen.
 The only reason I could see that was because it’s one of the darkest places in the word and the light pollution is minimal.
 The milky way was so clear and you can see everything with your own eyes.
 I was speechless.
 I had to capture that with my DSLR.
-I managed to get a photo of the milky way, but of course the technical part wasn’t the best.
+I managed to get a photo of the milky way, but of course, the technical part wasn’t the best.
 But it was close enough.
-After that I promised myself that I had to learn more about photography.
+After that, I promised myself that I had to learn more about photography.

 Since then I started to learn all the technical things that I wasn’t really fond of before.
 The result was that my photography skills improved little by little every day.
 Don’t get me wrong, I still have so much to learn!
 It’s a journey.
 About a year ago I got back to Estonia and went back to university to get my master’s degree and started to shoot more pictures related to the blog.
 Food photography became a natural part of my day.

 Now most of my life is about food.
 When I’m not sleeping, I’m daydreaming about recipes and photography.
 Just thinking about different taste combinations or the photography scenes to tell the story.
 I’m just obsessed.
 When I’m not cooking or photographing, then I try to stay active.
 Oh yes, there’s also the studying part for the degree as well, but staying active keeps my mind clear.
 I usually go for a run, do some yoga or play tennis.
-In the winter time I might go skiing or snowboarding.
-I also love travelling and hiking surrounded by nature!
+In the wintertime, I might go skiing or snowboarding.
+I also love traveling and hiking surrounded by nature!
 It really inspires me!

 How would you describe your aesthetics?